Sign In/Up with USCGAUX

 The following are competencies currently supported with Flotilla 68:

 There are many other opportunities within the Auxiliary.
-Click here to see all the available options
+Click here to see all the available options.
+If you can not locate the competency or training you're looking for, please contact your FSO-MT Charles Gray Grosvenor for assistance.

 AuxCA - Auxiliary Culinary Assistance Program